-In other words, acting somewhat more extroverted when you’re young helps you make important social connections and ultimately meet a life partner.
+In other words, acting more extroverted when you’re young helps you make important social connections and ultimately meet a life partner.
 (Cue the flashbacks to awkward high school dances and “welcome week” in college.)

-“If the task of the first half of life is to put yourself out there, the task of the second half is to make sense of where you’ve been,” writes Cain.
+“If the task of the first half of life is to put yourself out there, the task of the second half is to make sense of where you’ve been,” explains Cain.

-In the married-with-children years, just think of how difficult it would be to raise a family and love the one you’re with if you were constantly popping into the next party.
+In the married-with-children years, think of how difficult it would be to raise a family and love the one you’re with if you were constantly popping into the next party.
 Even if you don’t marry and/or have kids, it would be hard to focus on your career, your health, and your life goals in general if you were constantly hanging out with friends.

 Once an Introvert, Always an Introvert

 But there’s a catch.
-Our personalities can only change so much.
+Our personalities only change so much.

-In fact, in my book, The Secret Lives of Introverts, I like to say that our personalities change but our temperaments don’t.
+In my book, The Secret Lives of Introverts, I like to say that our personalities change but our temperaments don’t.

-That means, if you’re an introvert, you’ll probably always be an introvert, even when you’re 85 years old.
-And if you’re an extrovert — even though you’ll slow down a bit as you age — you’ll always be an extrovert at your core.
+That means, if you’re an introvert, you’ll always be an introvert, even when you’re 90 years old.
+And if you’re an extrovert — even though you’ll slow down with age — you’ll always be an extrovert.

-Research confirms this idea.
-In 2004, Harvard psychologists Jerome Kagan and Nancy Snidman began studying individuals as babies, then checked in with them years later when they grew into adults.
-In one study, they presented babies with unfamiliar stimuli and recorded their reactions.
-Some babies got upset, crying and thrashing their arms and legs.
-These babies were highly reactive to their environment.
+Research confirms this phenomenon.
+In 2004, Harvard psychologists Jerome Kagan and Nancy Snidman studied individuals as babies, then checked in with them years later when they grew into adults.
+In one study, they presented the babies with unfamiliar stimuli and recorded their reactions.
+Some babies got upset, crying and thrashing their arms and legs; these babies were deemed “highly reactive” to their environment.

-Other babies didn’t get upset and remained calm around the new stimuli.
-These were the “low reactive” babies.
+Other babies didn’t get upset at all and remained calm around the new stimuli; these were the “low reactive” babies.

-Later, Kagan and Snidman returned to these people when they were older.
-What they found was the babies who were “highly reactive” grew up to be more cautious and fearful.
-The “low reactive” babies remained sociable and daring even as adults.
+Later, when Kagan and Snidman returned to these same people, they found that the individuals who were “highly reactive” as babies grew up to be more cautious and fearful.
+The “low reactive” babies generally remained sociable and daring as adults.

 An Example: Your High School Reunion

-When you attend your ten-year high school reunion, you notice that everyone has slowed down a bit.
-They’re all enjoying a somewhat more calm, stable, quieter life.
-But the people who you remember as being quite extroverted in school are still more extroverted than you.
+When you attend your ten-year high school reunion, you notice everyone has slowed down a bit.
+They’re all enjoying a more calm, stable life.
+But the people who you remember as being very extroverted in high school are still much more extroverted than you.

-You’re still approximately the fifth most introverted person in your class.
-It’s just that the whole set has moved a little more to the introverted side.
+You’re still approximately the third most introverted person in your class — but the whole group has moved a little more to the introverted side.

-And that’s not a bad thing.
-In fact, it might be just what we need to flourish as adults.
-If there’s one thing we introverts know, it’s just how satisfying a quiet, calm life can be.
+That’s not a bad thing.
+In fact, it might be the very thing we need to flourish as adults.
+If there’s one thing we introverts know, it’s just how satisfying a quiet life can be.

-Introverts, what have been your experiences?
 Have you become more introverted as you’ve gotten older?
 Let me know in the comments below.

 You might like: